-Adding product images and galleries are options that by default are available on the right hand side when editing a product in your store.
+Adding product images and galleries are options available on the right-hand side when adding or editing a product in your store from WooCommerce > Products.

-Adding a product image is done in the same way as featured images for posts and pages are added.
-You can read about that on the WordPress Codex: Adding the featured image.
+Adding, removing and editing a product image is done in the same way as featured images for posts and pages.

-Add images to product gallery ↑ Back to top
+Add images to the Product Gallery ↑ Back to top

 Product galleries display all images attached to a product through the Product Gallery meta box.

-You can create a product gallery using the same method as adding a featured image, but using the Product Gallery meta box.
+Create a Product Gallery using the same method as adding a Product Image, but using the Product Gallery meta box.

-Reorder images in product gallery ↑ Back to top
+Reorder images in the product gallery ↑ Back to top

-Remove images from product gallery ↑ Back to top
+Remove images from the product gallery ↑ Back to top

 Customer view ↑ Back to top